Technigo/project-news-site/README.md

 ## View it live
-Every project should be deployed somewhere.
-Be sure to include the link to the deployed project so that the viewer can click around and see what it's all about.
+Link to the deployed project: https://inspiring-moonbeam-e74cc8.netlify.app/